criblio/appscope/website/src/pages/docs/library-using.md

 1. Download AppScope.

-2. Choose a directory in your environment that you want to serve as the AppScope home directory (`SCOPE_HOME`), i.e., the directory from which AppScope runs.
+2. Choose an AppScope home directory (`SCOPE_HOME`), i.e., the directory from which AppScope should run in your environment.

 3. Extract (`scope extract`) the contents of the AppScope binary into the AppScope home directory.